awaxman11/gh-milestones/README.md

 ## Swoonatra

 New to the **Sinatra DSL // Ruby Web Framework**?
 Check out the website **[HERE](http://www.sinatrarb.com/)** and **[GitHub Repo](https://github.com/sinatra/sinatra)**.

 At a high level, this template comes with the following features:

 - A **modular** Sinatra app using **Ruby 2.1.0** built in to get you started fast.
 - Local development using **SQLite3**, and production using **PostgreSQL** on Heroku.
 - Support for **ActiveRecord** model inheritance and database migrations.
 - Debugging tools like **Better Errors**, **Pry Debugger**, and **Sinatra Reloader**.
 - **RSpec Integration** for testing your application, models, and concerns.
 - **Authentication Support** for **API**, **OAuth Keys**, or any sensitive information.

-Inline *comments* explain the code base.
+In-line *comments* explain the code base.
 Feel free to delete as necessary.
 This template *does not* come with any UI in place.
 Styling is up to you.

 ---

 This project is made with <3 and uses a collection of tips and tricks.
 Let me know if you have any suggestions via comments via pull request!

 ### { Getting Started with Swoonatra }